When can you apply for help to cover your expenses?

 What conditions must you satisfy to qualify for social assistance?

 You are only entitled to social assistance if you are living legally in Norway.
 Everyone living in Norway is entitled to apply for social assistance, and all applications are assessed individually.
-You are not entitled to Norwegian social assistance if you live abroad.
+You are not entitled to Norwegian social assistance if you are living abroad.

 Before you apply for social assistance, you should consider whether you have other ways to support yourself.
 If you apply, you will be asked to provide documentation showing your financial situation.
 What you will be asked to show will vary, but here are some examples of documentation that NAV may ask to see: